The Rise of Poland as a Manufacturing Center

 Identifying a Shipping Partner

 Once you’ve decided to import from Poland, you’ll need to identify a shipping company.
-In our experience, about 70% of the time that decision is made in the US by the purchasing company, in accordance with Incoterms.
+In our experience, about 70% of the time that decision is made in the US by the purchasing company, in accordance with Ex Works (EXW) Incoterms.
+Under EXW, the buyer is responsible for managing and paying for the transport of goods from the seller’s overseas factory.

 - Load containers onto feeder vessels in the Polish port cities of Gdansk or Gdynia for shipping to a major Western European seaport, where goods are transloaded onto a container vessel bound for the US